benanil/ASTL/README.md

 to better use cpu hardware<br>

 I've been working on this project almost one year, inspired from Stewart Lynch's Sane C++ videos,<br>
-although his data structures are not publicly awailable, I've made myself <br>
+although his data structures are not publicly available, I've made myself <br>
 and improved my algorithm skills a lot<br>

 I've tried to use templates as less as possible, but library has templates but with sane way<br>